NEW: U.S. agency will be sending team to Cairo to aid investigation

 Images taken of the wreckage were provided to an Egyptian investigative committee, the Civil Aviation Ministry said Wednesday.

-Wreckage was found in several places.
-The ministry did not specify the size or the location of the parts that were found.
+The wreckage the government said it found Wednesday had been strewn across several places.
+Officials did not specify the size or the location of the parts.

 The Airbus A320, which had 66 people aboard, crashed in the Mediterranean on May 19 on a flight from Paris to Cairo.